United Nigeria, Air Peace to sign partnership deal -Okonkwo

 Okonkwo also drew attention to the habit of passengers physically assaulting airline staff and also, destroying airline and airport property as a way of expressing anger over flight delays or cancellations.

-Read also: Air Peace to resume direct flights to Dubai March 1
+Reminding that the resort to such actions are uncivil, Okonkwo said airline staff and property are not in any way connected to issues that lead to flight delays and, or, cancellation.

-Reminding that the resort to such actions is uncivil, Okonkwo said airline staff and property are not in any way connected to issues that lead to flight delays and, or, cancellation.
+Read also: If Air Peace goes under, Nigeria’s economy will suffer – CEO United Nigeria Airlines

-“People ought to understand that no airline operator takes delight in keeping his aircraft on the ground.
+“People ought to understand that no airline operator takes delight in keeping his aircraft on ground.
 Operators make money when their aircraft is flying.
-Aircraft on the ground is lost to operators.
-So, when delays or cancellations happen, they happen for the safety of the traveler.
+Aircraft on ground is loss to operators.
+So, when delays or cancellations happen, they happen for the safety of the traveller.

-‘Flight delays and cancelations happen in the aviation sector all over the world.
+‘Flight delays and cancellations happen in the aviation sector all over the world.
 When they happen, they are mostly for the safety of the passenger.
-So, I plead with our customers to show better understanding in this regard,” he said.
+So, I plead with our customers to show better understanding in this regard”, he said.

 Commending the 16 officials of the company who won different awards for their outstanding performance during the year, Okonkwo said that the striking development about the staff was that realization that almost all the awardees had no prior experience in the aviation sector but have worked steadily to become the best.

-“It is interesting to note that all the awardees were people who did not have prior experience in the aviation sector. we employed them as greenhorns and have trained them to become the best.
-They were nominated by their colleagues for the awards and we make bold to say that this is a testimonial of our focus on human capital development.
+“It is interesting to note that all the awardees were people who did not have prior experience in the aviation sector.
+We employed them as greenhorns and trained them to become the best.
+They were nominated by their colleagues for the awards and we are bold to say that this is a testimonial of our focus on human capital development.